eriksjolund/install-linux-hp-elitebook-850-g5/README.md

-Experiences running Ubuntu Linux on a HP Elitebook 850 G5

 # Running Linux (Ubuntu Desktop 18.04.1) on HP Elitebook 850 G5

+Sharing some experiences about running Ubuntu on an HP Elitebook 850 G5 laptop.

 Right now this document is only half-way finished.
 Hopefully I will find time to provide some more information.